-Just as seniors and those with physical limitations design accessible kitchens, you need to design a kitchen that makes everything you need that day accessible to you—even if that means temporarily arranging certain cupboards and shelves.
+Just as seniors and those with physical limitations plan and design accessible kitchens, you need to create a kitchen that makes everything you need that day accessible to you—even if that means temporarily arranging certain cupboards and shelves.

 Check out these 4 Simple Cabinet Changes for Thanksgiving and see if any of them will streamline your meal prep this year.